-Our big finale was dinner in the Chaparral Gallery of the Petroleum Museum, with our dining tables literally set amongst Jim Hall’s innovative Can-Am cars.
+Our big finale was dinner in the Chaparral Gallery of the Petroleum Museum.
+There, our dining tables were literally set amongst Jim Hall’s innovative Can-Am cars.
 Our rally prizes were from the Petroleum Museum store, fascinating trophies carved from stone with fossilized sea creatures from 70-million years ago.
 Rallyist Michael Johnson, an oil geologist who retired as vice-president of Chevron, identified the fossils for us.

 After four days and 1202.35 miles, seven teams Zeroed the rally: Jim & Jamie Earsley, 1953 Jaguar XK-12O OTS; Joe & Kate Hayes, 1972 Ferrari 365 GTS/4 Daytona Spyder; Rob & Patricia Moler, 1965 Jaguar XKE; David North & Will Kontes, 1968 Ferrari 33O GTC; Ed & Terri Pensock, 2013 Ferrari California 30 HS; Matthew Polk & Amy Gould, 1954 Oldsmobile Rocket 88; Steve & Russell Wolf, 1966 Ferrari 275 GTS.

 In a sea of Ferraris, Porsches and other rarities, by far the car that attracted the most attention was the ’54 Oldsmobile Coupe of Matthew Polk & Amy Gould.
 They received our Car of the Rally Award.
 Rob & Patricia Moler drove the wheels off their newly-acquired 1965 Jaguar XKE—which replaced their stunning 1957 Ferrari Testa Rossa race car—so they received our Drive of the Rally Award.

 Spirit of the Rally